kimhogeling/es6-monads/README.md

 # es6-monads
 Maybe, Just, Nothing and Either, Left, Right

-This helps to prevent bugs during runtime :)
+This helps to prevent bugs during runtime.
+Inspired by Elm ;)

 ### Playing around with it:
 ```javascript